 The thing about Art

-One day as I was walking through a dark room at LACMA, full of Picassos and rich, emotionally-charged color, I had a thought.
-I thought about the way that people comment on technically-simplistic art when they say, 'I could do that.'
+On a walk through LACMA one day, in a dark room full of Picassos and rich, emotionally-charged color, I thought about the way that people sometimes comment on technically-simplistic art.
+You know the kind of art, that looks to be in the style of a child, and how they say "I could do that."

-If they could, would they?
+While maybe they could do that, would they?
 Do they?

-Sometimes thoughts will twirl around in our heads about a book we'd like to write, or a brilliant idea, or a new invention even.
+Sometimes thoughts will twirl around in our heads about a book we'd like to write, or a project, or a new invention even.
 But how often do we get to experience putting the brush to the canvas, or sitting down to write a new piece?
 The life of an artist seems so idyllic when you only picture it in your head.

-Only then can we cross the threshold.
+Only then can you cross the threshold and become an artist.

 "It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood, who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great denotations; who spends himself in a worthy cause; who at best knows in the end the triumph of high achievement, while daring greatly; so that his place shall never be with those cold and timid souls who neither know victory nor defeat."
 Theodore Roosevelt